 The singular term $\vert \dd_{B_{{\bf y},\lambda} ({\bf x})} b_{{\bf y},\lambda}({\bf x})\vert$ on the other hand is $O(\vert{\bf x}-{\bf y}\vert^{-1})$ consequently

 Finally, the cross term also satisfies the estimate (here and only here $\vert\cdot\vert$ is the ordinary pointwise absolute value on reals)

 We conclude that the last two conditions in (\ref{a2}) hold hence the apparent singularity in $\nabla_{\tilde{A}_{y,\lambda}}$ at $y$ can be removed by a gauge transformation via Uhlenbeck's theorem \cite{uhl} providing us with a smooth anti-self-dual ${\rm SU}(2)^+$ connection on the whole positive spinor bundle $\Sigma^+$. $\Diamond$ Proceeding further we demonstrate that our solutions are anti-instantons, i.e. have finite energy.
 To carry out this we construct an asymptotic expansion for (\ref{dekompozicio}) to see explicitly its fall-off.
-Viewing asymptotically, a harmonic function with a fixed singularity on $(M_V, g_V)$ is obviously equivalent to pulling all the NUTs in $M_V$ as well as the singular point of the function together; i.e., to construct a harmonic function whose singularity coincides with the singularity of this collapsed space \cite{ete}.
-In light of Lemma \ref{komplex} this corresponds to the case when all the roots of the right hand side in (\ref{model}) coincide: $p_1=\dots =p_s=0$ hence the resulting space $X^*\subset\C^3$ is given by $xy-z^s=0$.
-On the other hand, if $(u,v)\in\C^2$ then the polynomials $u^s, v^s$ and $uv$ are invariant under the standard action of $\Z_s\subset{\rm SU}(2)$ on $\C^2$ and putting $x:=u^s$, $y:=v^s$, $z:=uv$ then they also satisfy $xy-z^s=0$ i.e., $X^*$ is a model in $\C^3$ for the $A_{s-1}$-singularity $M^*_V:=\C^2/\Z_s$.
+Intuitively \cite{ete}, a harmonic function with a fixed singularity on $(M_V, g_V)$ asymptotically looks like pulling the singular point of the function as well as all the NUTs in $M_V$ together.
+Therefore our strategy will be as follows: we construct an expansion of a harmonic function whose singularity coincides with that of a singular multi-Taub--NUT space.
+After finding its asymptotic expansion we show that the decay rate of the leading term remains unchanged if we perturb this singular space into the original smooth one.